-Ordinarily, the Board's review of a further appeal does not include a hearing like the referee's hearing.
-However if the Board feels that the record is not adequate, then it will remand (return) the case to a referee for another hearing.
+The board's review of a further appeal does not include a hearing like the referee's hearing.
+However, if the board feels that the record is not adequate, then it will remand (return) the case to a referee for another hearing.

-If you feel that existing testimony is insufficient and that new evidence should be introduced, you should submit a written request for a remand to the Secretary of the Board of Review, stating why you think the testimony is incomplete.
+If you feel that existing testimony is insufficient and that new evidence should be introduced, you should submit a written request for a remand to the Appeals System Administrator, stating why you think the testimony is incomplete.

 A Remand Hearing

-If a remand hearing is scheduled, you may request a continuance (postponing and rescheduling) of the hearing by contacting the referee's Office.
+If a remand hearing is scheduled, you may request a continuance (postponement and rescheduling) of the hearing by contacting the referee's office.
 This may be granted for proper cause.

 Filing a Brief - Requesting Oral Argument

-If an oral argument is scheduled, you may request a continuance (postponing and rescheduling) by contacting the Board of Review.
+If an oral argument is scheduled, you may request a continuance (postponement and rescheduling) by contacting the UC Board of Review.
 This may be granted for proper cause.

 Withdrawal of Appeal